shiningrain/shiningrain.GitHub.io/index.md

 # Xiaoyu Zhang

 Hello, my name is Xiaoyu Zhang.
-I'm a Ph.D. student of Prof. Chao Shen in School of Cyber Science and Engineering at Xi'an Jiaotong University.
+I have received my Ph.D. degree from Xi’an Jiaotong University in June 2025, where I studied under Prof. Chao Shen.
-I will be a Research Fellow in Prof. Yang Liu's team at Nanyang Technological University, Singapore, around September 2025.
+I am now a research fellow in Prof. Yang Liu's team at Nanyang Technological University, Singapore.
 My research interests include software engineering, machine learning, and AI testing.
 **Looking for undergraduate or graduate students with common research interests to collaborate with**.